 Typically acupuncture needles are between 1 cm and 3 cm but can be much longer and for certain purposes are much shorter.
 The longest I use is about 150mm but acupuncturists can buy longer ones.
 The one I use most is about 20mm long, not far off an inch in length.

 ‘Non-hypodermic’ means that an acupuncture needle has no hole running down its centre, so it can’t be used to inject people with anything: no use to drug-takers then.
 Acupuncture needles are also flexible which means they don’t splinter, crack or break in normal use.

 Steel is cheapest, doesn’t rust, bends easily and can be heated safely without melting.
-However, some acupuncturists believe there are particular benefits from using gold and silver needles, as used for example in some applications of Korean Hand and Japanese acupuncture.
+However, some acupuncturists believe there are particular benefits from using gold and silver needles.
+Some Korean and Japanese acupuncturists use these special needles, for example.

 Increasing awareness of the spread of potentially temperature-resistant pathogens, and Prions (proteins connected with a variant of Creutzfeldt-Jakob disease – CJD – known as vCJD) which might lead to Mad Cow Disease in humans and which can’t be destroyed in autoclaves, has led to the use of these sealed, pre-sterilised, packs of needles.

 Nowadays, acupuncturists mostly use needles that have been cleaned and sterilised by the manufacturer, who sells them in sealed packages to ensure freedom from pathogens.
-The package is opened only when the acupuncture treatment commences.
+We open the package only when the acupuncture treatment commences.